 Audits: CCDA will perform internal audits in order to identify and promptly rectify potential non-compliance and quality issues.
 The Corporate Compliance Annual Work Plan and Audit Schedule outline compliance audits for the system of CCDA.
 These audits will be completed by Compliance Department staff, in cooperation with agency staff.
-In addition, it is recommended that each agency perform their own audits regarding compliance and that the results be shared with the CO.
-CCDA audits include periodic audits of records to ensure that billing, claims reimbursement procedure and processing, practices, documentation related to service delivery, credentials, training, and other risk areas adhere to federal and state regulations, agreements, contractual CCDA's and to Standards and Procedures.
+In addition, it is recommended that each agency perform their own audits regarding compliance and that the results be shared with the Compliance Department.
+CCDA audits include periodic audits of records to ensure that billing, claims processing, reimbursement procedure and practices, documentation related to service delivery, credentials, training, and other risk areas adhere to federal and state regulations, contractual agreements, and to CCDA's Standards and Procedures.